 How Tolerant Are We?

-I’m not just talking about the obvious spelling mistakes in the title which are a tongue in cheek way of grabbing your attention, I’m talking about our personal lives and perceptions.
-If we ‘conveniently’ forget the social distancing rules for purely selfish reasons how do we react if we are reminded to step back or turn around and go home?
+I’m talking about our personal lives and perceptions.
+If we ‘conveniently’ forget the social distancing rules for purely selfish reasons how do we react if we’re reminded to step back or turn around and go home?
 Something simple like reaching across someone in the supermarket to pick something off the shelf – it’s unacceptable but how do we react if we’re asked to step back and wait?
 The answer should be obvious but I’m afraid the obvious doesn’t always happen and can lead to confrontation (personal experience speaking)!
 Ask yourself this simple question each day: “Are we tolerant enough in Lincolnshire?”

 Don’t invade someones space and don’t be confrontational if you’re asked to move back.
 Good manners applies both ways so with a bit of common courtesy we can all be happy